ludouzi/wiki.libre.fm/Clients.md

 ## New user?

 * We recommend [[Web Scrobbler]] for streaming music (Apple Music, Spotify, etc) playing in a web browser.
 * If you have a collection of local music on your computer, we recommend [[DeaDBeef]]

 [![image1-7](https://github.com/user-attachments/assets/335a4d8f-7e6e-4de1-b809-b80d8a6516b1)](#)

 ---

+## Importing from Last.fm?

+* This is in active development.
+* If you are an established Libre.fm user (ie. you have more than 1000-2000 scrobbles, you've been registered for a few years and would like to try this out, please email support.)
+* For now, we're only pulling in future scrobbles, however the ability to backfill your account is also in the works.

 See https://github.com/foocorp/documentation/wiki/Contributing-to-the-wiki to find out how to make changes here.